 Now that the weather is turning brighter, are you doing enough to protect yourself against the sun’s harmful rays?
 A key area of concern for women of colour is the appearance of Hyperpigmentation, a common, often harmless condition where patches of skin, particularly in areas exposed to the sun, become discoloured or darker than the rest of the skin.

-We spoke to Black Skin Directory Founder, Diya Ayodele to separate the fact from the fiction when it comes to hyperpigmentation.
+We spoke to Black Skin Directory Founder, Dija Ayodele to separate the fact from the fiction when it comes to hyperpigmentation.

 The Myth – Hyperpigmentation on darker skin tones cannot be treated